Cluster Before You Hallucinate: Approximating Node-Capacitated Network Design and Energy Efficient Routing: Single-Sink Node-Capacitated Network Design

-Our algorithm for the single-sink special case serves as an important subroutine for the multicommodity problem.
-It also brings out some crucial issues that need to be dealt with in the node-capacitated setting (as opposed to edge-capacitated).
-The algorithm works in two phases which are described below:
+A simple but important notion is that of a single-sink cluster, defined below. \begin{definition}[\scnd Cluster] A {\em cluster} is any subtree of graph $G$ containing the sink $t$.
+The demand of the cluster is the total demand of all sources in it. \end{definition}

-{\bf Clustering Phase. } A {\em cluster} is a subtree $T_i$ of $G$ together with a set of assigned sources $D_i$ that lie within $T_i$.
-The {\em total demand assigned to cluster} $T_i$ is then $\sum_{s_j \in T_i} d_j$, and the cost of the cluster is $c(T_i) = \sum_{v \in T_i} c_v$ We will find a collection of nearly node-disjoint clusters, each assigned roughly $q$ demand.
-An important step here is to show the existence of such clusters, which we do in Section~\ref{subsec:ss-exists}.
-The existence argument is based on an iterative application of the {\em single-sink unsplittable flow} algorithm \textsf{DGG}~\cite{DGG}.
-We then give an algorithm for finding such clusters in Subsection~\ref{subsec:ss-find}.
+The key step in our single-sink algorithm is to find a collection of nearly node-disjoint clusters, each assigned roughly $q$ demand.
+An important step is to even show the existence of such clusters, which we do in \S\ref{subsec:ss-exists}.
+The existence argument is based on {\em single-sink confluent flows}~\cite{ChenKLRSV07}.
+We then give an algorithm for finding such clusters in \S\ref{subsec:ss-find}.
 This algorithm relies (in a black-box fashion) on two other results: an $O(\log n)$-approximation algorithm for {\em partial node-weighted Steiner tree}~\cite{KonemannSS12,MossR07}, and a logarithmic bicriteria approximation for {\em low load set cover}~\cite{BabenkoGGN12}.
-At a high level, we model a set cover instance on the graph, where each set of terminals connected by a tree $T$ is a set (of cost $\sum_{v \in T} c_v$), and the goal is to find a minimum cost set cover of all terminals such that no vertex is in too many sets.
-The algorithm of~\cite{BabenkoGGN12} requires a {\em max-density} oracle, for which we use the partial node-weighted Steiner tree algorithm as a subroutine.
+At a high level, we model a set cover instance on the graph, where any cluster is a set, and the goal is to find a minimum cost set cover of all terminals such that no node is in too many sets.
+The algorithm of~\cite{BabenkoGGN12} requires a {\em min-ratio} oracle, for which we use the partial node-weighted Steiner tree algorithm.
+Finally, we just select all the nodes in the clusters as our solution.
+The node congestion can be bounded using the fact that each cluster has roughly $q$ demand and that the clusters are nearly disjoint.

-{\bf Routing Phase.} Once we find such a clustering, we route all the demands in a cluster to its ``root'' node.
-The final step is to then route $\Theta(q)$ flow from each cluster root to the sink $t$.
-We reduce this problem to a standard minimum cost network flow problem (using the fact that demands and capacities are equal).

-{\bf DGG Algorithm. } We will use the following algorithm for unsplittable flows in this paper.
-Given a directed node-capacitated graph, a set $X$ of sources with demands $\{\d(s):s\in X\}$, a sink vertex $t$, node capacities $\{f_v\}$, and a splittable routing $\F$ for all demands, the \textsf{DGG algorithm} efficiently constructs an {\em unsplittable} flow $\F'$ that routes $\d(s)$ units of flow from each source $s$ to $t$ along one of the paths used by the splittable flow $\F$, and $\F'$ sends at most $f_v+\max_{s\in X} \d(s)$ flow through each node $v$.